 As part of their medical fitness for duty assessment individuals with a diagnosis of persistent depressive disorder should be assessed by a Physician and at the discretion of the Railway's Chief Medical Officer, by a Psychiatrist.
 This assessment should include an evaluation of the individual's alertness, attention, concentration, insight, judgement, memory, mood and psychomotor function as well as adverse effects of medication.
-A written report which is to include an opinion on the individual's fitness to work in a Safety Critical Position and any functional limitations and/or work restrictions should be submitted to the Railway's Chief Medical Officer.

-Railway Association Section: 4 Version: 1.9
+Railway Association Section: 4 Version: 2.0

-Title: RAILWAY MEDICAL C GUIDELINES
+tle: RAILWAY MEDICAL GUIDELINES

-Subsection 4.5 - Mental Dis sorders
+Subsection 4.5 - Mental Disorders